iamutkarsh24/Amazon-Sales-Data-Analysis/README.md

 - **Pbix file** - It is the PowerBI file in which the interactive dashboard is there so that any user can use it accordingly.
 - **Presentation file** - This is the file that contains all the relevant insights about the project.
 - **Readme file** - It gives the overview of the project.
+- **High Level Design file** - High-Level Design is a initial step in development of applications where overall structure of a system is planned.
+High-Level design focuses mainly on how different components of      the system work together without getting to know about internal coding and implementation.
+This helps everyone involving in the project to understand the goals and ensures good communication during development.
+- **Low Level Design file** - Low-Level Design, is a phase in the software development process where detailed system components and their interactions are specified, along with their implementation.
+It involves     converting the high-level design into a more detailed blueprint, addressing specific algorithms, data structures, and interfaces.
+LLD serves as a guide for developers during coding, which ensures the accurate     and efficient implementation of the system’s functionality.

 ## About the Author 📃
 - Utkarsh Sharma